Skip to content

 Python Backend Proxy

-Python backends can use the experimental logfire.experimental.forwarding helpers to forward browser OTLP requests without exposing the write token.
+Python backends can use the logfire.forward_export_request_starlette and logfire.forward_export_request helpers to create a telemetry ingress endpoint without exposing the write token.

 main.py